The Celebrant agrees:

 - If the Celebrant remains at the venue 60 minutes after the agreed starting time, the Parties agree to pay $45 for every 30 minutes of additional time if the ceremony is delayed.

-- That in the event of the delays set out in clauses 10 and 11 above, the Parties will liaise with the Celebrant to mutually agree on a later time and place for the Celebrant to solemnise the marriage for an extra fee (from $200) payable in advance.
+- That in the event of the delays set out in clauses 2 and 3, the Parties will liaise with the Celebrant to mutually agree on a later time and place for the Celebrant to solemnise the marriage for an extra fee (from $200) payable in advance.

 - The Parties acknowledge that it is their responsibility to purchase and provide all items required for the ceremony, including but not limited to, music and symbolic ceremonies/rituals, and the Parties are required to bring all relevant items to the rehearsal and on the wedding day